IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

 ---
-title: The TomTom IndiGO Emulator
+title: The TomTom Digital Cockpit Emulator
 ---

-TomTom IndiGO can run on Android emulators (Android Virtual Devices, AVDs) in addition to the reference or demo hardware (Samsung Galaxy Tab S5e).
-A special Android emulator configuration has been created for running TomTom IndiGO.
+TomTom Digital Cockpit can run on Android emulators (Android Virtual Devices, AVDs) in addition to the reference or demo hardware (Samsung Galaxy Tab S5e).
+A special Android emulator configuration has been created for running TomTom Digital Cockpit.
 This configuration contains a number of customizations to the emulator hardware and the Android platform on which it runs.
-This emulator can be used for development on top of TomTom IndiGO and runs x86\_64 AOSP with Android 11 Automotive.
+This emulator can be used for development on top of TomTom Digital Cockpit and runs x86\_64 AOSP with Android 11 Automotive.

 <Blockquote type="announcement">
-    The TomTom IndiGO platform also runs on a standard Android device, with a TomTom IndiGO-supported CPU architecture.
-However, some features may not work as TomTom IndiGO is implemented for the Android Automotive variant.
+    The TomTom Digital Cockpit platform also runs on a standard Android device, with a TomTom Digital Cockpit-supported CPU architecture.
+However, some features may not work as TomTom Digital Cockpit is implemented for the Android Automotive variant.
 </Blockquote>

-## The TomTom IndiGO emulator image
+## The TomTom Digital Cockpit emulator image

-Follow these steps to install the TomTom IndiGO emulator image in Android Studio:
+Follow these steps to install the TomTom Digital Cockpit emulator image in Android Studio:

 - Copy the file [`docs/resources/devices.xml`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/docs/resources)